Ike Charlton

-Isaiah "Ike" Charlton (born October 6, 1977) is a former professional Canadian football linebacker and currently the defensive backs coach for the Toronto Argonauts of the Canadian Football League (CFL).
-As a player, he spent most of his professional career playing for the Winnipeg Blue Bombers of the CFL.
-He was drafted by the Seattle Seahawks in the second round (52nd overall) of the 2000 NFL Draft.
-He played college football at Virginia Tech.
+Isaiah "Ike" Charlton (born October 6, 1977) is an American football coach and former player who is the defensive backs coach for the Toronto Argonauts of the Canadian Football League (CFL).
+As a player, he was a defensive back who spent most of his professional career playing for the Winnipeg Blue Bombers of the CFL.
+He was selected by the Seattle Seahawks of the National Football League (NFL) in the second round (52nd overall) of the 2000 NFL draft.
+He played college football for the Virginia Tech Hokies.

 Charlton has also been a member of the Jacksonville Jaguars, New York Giants, Oakland Raiders, New England Patriots, Detroit Lions, and Montreal Alouettes.

-Early years
+Early life

 Charlton was born in Orlando, Florida and played high school football at Dr. Phillips High School.
 He played offense and defense, but mainly quarterback his senior season.

 Professional career

 He has spent time with the Seahawks (2000–2001), the Jaguars (2002), NY Giants (2003) and the Raiders (2004) where he did not make the final roster cut.
 Charlton was cut by the Raiders in September 2004, and joined the Patriots in February 2005 for the 2005 season.

 Charlton signed with the Winnipeg Blue Bombers of the Canadian Football League on October 13, near the end of the 2005 CFL season and, besides a break in 2007, when he attended the Detroit Lions training camp, has remained with the Blue Bombers.
 He re-signed as a free agent with Winnipeg on February 17, 2009, after receiving a matching offer from the Hamilton Tiger-Cats.

 On August 2, 2010, Charlton was released by the Blue Bombers.

 On October 19, 2010, the Montreal Alouettes signed Charlton to the practice roster.